What Is the Diane Morrison Hospice?

-Who is Eligible for Admission at The Mission’s Diane Morrison Hospice?
+Who is Eligible for Admission at the Diane Morrison Hospice?

-- Those who are homeless or street involved can be accepted for admission if they are living with a terminal illness which is progressing rapidly.
+- People who are homeless or street involved and living with a rapidly-progressing terminal illness;

-- Those who need assistance in managing pain or other symptoms associated with a terminal illness
+- People who need assistance in managing pain or symptoms associated with a terminal illness; and

-- Those with a terminal illness who are unable to access ‘mainstream’ palliative care due to behaviour or lifestyle.
+- People with a terminal illness who are unable to access ‘mainstream’ palliative care due to behaviour or lifestyle.

 The Ottawa Mission provides all aspects of housing, transportation, and spiritual care while Ottawa Inner City Health provides doctor supervision.
 Carefor, an agency recognized for its expertise in palliative care, provides trained staff to see to the day-to-day needs of our patients.
 We also offer visits from physiotherapists and occupational therapists through the Community Care Access Centre, and proudly partner with the Mobile Pain and Symptom Management Team from the Elizabeth Bruyère Health Centre, who consult with our clients and provide their expertise in assisting with complex symptoms of pain and illness.

 By providing an alternative to hospital care, it’s estimated our hospice saves the hospital system an estimated $50,000 per person.

 We welcome our clients’ biological, adoptive, and street families and friends to help provide care, along with our dedicated volunteers (overseen by The Ottawa Mission’s Volunteer Manager).
 Their roles may include reading to individuals, playing games or cards, and taking someone out for a walk.